WolfVector/black-dash-svelte/README.md

 ## More features comming soon

-There are still some thing to implement, for example:
+There are still some things to implement, for example:

 - **Login** settings
     - Allow to disable the user-password method